Skip to content

 dirloop_sse --Tmin 10 --write-xml parm3a.in.xml

-Setting up and running the simulation in Python is as before, with the script tutorial3a.py:
+Setting up and running in Python

 import pyalps